ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 ## Configuring FileService

-Follow the instruction from [the documentation on uploading files to S3](https://www.ni.com/documentation/de/systemlink/latest/data/uploading-files-to-amazon-s3) to configure the FileService.
+1. Follow the instruction from [the documentation on uploading files to S3](https://www.ni.com/documentation/de/systemlink/latest/data/uploading-files-to-amazon-s3) to configure the FileService and modify the JSON configuration file at `C:\ProgramData\National Instruments\Skyline\Config\FileIngestion.json`.

-Additionally to that, there are another two undocumented settings required only when using MinIO:
+2. In addition to that, there are two undocumented settings required only when using MinIO.
+Add these settings to the config file:

     - `S3BackEndServiceUrl`: Set this value to ip:port of the MinIO server
     - `S3ForcePathStyle`: Set this value to `True`

+    You can paste the example code below to the config file and replace the placeholders with your actuals values.

+3. Restart the entire `NI SystemLink Service Manager`.

 <!-- markdownlint-disable -->
 <details>